sjfoz1019/307backend/README.md

 - *endDate*
 - *adIDs* - list of ad ids associated with the campaign
 #### PUT
 Updates specified campaign with fields received in request body.
-Required fields same as **POST /campaigns.**
+Requires at least one of the fields listed in **POST /campaigns.**
 #### DELETE
 Deletes the specified campaign.
 All ads associated with the campaign are also deleted.